Full Guide to Basic Options Strategies

 Protective Put Strategy

 A protective put options strategy buys a put option on a stock the investor owns.
-The put option gives the investor the right to sell the underlying stock at the strike price.
+The put option gives the investor the right, but not the obligation, to sell the underlying stock at the strike price.
 It provides a form of downside protection if the stock price falls.

 The protective put strategy is often compared to buying insurance on the stock.
 The premium paid for the put option is the cost of this "insurance."
 If the stock price rises, the put option may expire worthless, but the investor still benefits from the stock's appreciation.